emacs-vs/ts-docstr/docs/page/langs/actionscript.md

 # ActionScript

-You can customize variable `docstr-actionscript-style` for the following value.
+You can customize variable `ts-docstr-actionscript-style` for the following value.

 * `asdoc` - ASDoc Style (default)
 * `nil` - Respect to user's customization